mateus-f-torres/barefoot/README.md

 ##### pre-commit-message

 Continuing with the theme of small meaningful commits we now go to the actual message written.
-Commit messages matter but developers tend to either don't care or follow a personal standard that is different from the rest.
+Commit messages matter but developers tend to either don't care or follow a personal style that is different from the rest.
-This leads to confusing messages and unrelated files being committed together.
-Here we are using [`commitizen`](https://github.com/commitizen/cz-cli) with the [`cz-conventional-changelog`](https://github.com/commitizen/cz-conventional-changelog) to enforce those standard.
+To make following a standard painless we use [`commitizen`](https://github.com/commitizen/cz-cli)\(with the [`cz-conventional-changelog`](https://github.com/commitizen/cz-conventional-changelog) flavor).
+Whenever `git commit` is called a form will appear on the command line to help you write the commit message.

+##### commit-msg

+Since a developer can still use some other method besides `git commit`, how can we ensure that the standards are followed ?
+Simple...
+We lint the message with [`commitlint`](https://github.com/conventional-changelog/commitlint).
+> NO COMMIT MESSAGE SHALL ESCAPE MY GAZE !!!

 #### Prettier